Spring Money-Saving Tips

 According to the US Department of Energy (DOE), air conditioners use about 6 percent of all electricity in the country at a cost of roughly $29 billion to homeowners.

 If you can reduce that usage in Salt Lake City, you will be able to make a difference in our environment and save yourself some money as well.
-Take some of the following ideas from our professionals at Friendly Home Services to heart and make some money-saving resolutions today.
+Take some of the following ideas from our professionals at Friendly Plumber, Heating and Air to heart and make some money-saving resolutions today.

 Tune Up for Efficiency